CyclotronResearchCentre/mprage-like/README.md

 #### Coregistration

 - Since different images are combined to calculate the MPRAGElike image, the images should be registered together.
 Considering the different contrasts of MPM (or VFA) acquisitions are acquired rapidly one after the other in the same session, motion between the contrasts should be quite minimal and a simple rigid registration should be more than enough to correct for differences.
-Coregistration of the images is **not** part of this repository.
+Coregistration of the images is **not** part of this repository for the Python version (but is available in the [Matlab version](#matlab-version)).

 ---